 Blood Drive Volunteer

-The volunteer assists the blood drive coordinator in planning for, and working on, tasks assigned at the American Red Cross blood drive hosted at Gloria Dei each year.
+Blood Drive Volunteers assist in planning and supporting tasks assigned on the day of American Red Cross blood drives hosted at Gloria Dei each year.

 Card Ministry Team

-Team members gather about once a month to make cards for various church needs.
+Card Ministry Team members gather about once a month to make greeting cards for various church needs.
 Card-making materials are made available.
 Completed cards are used by staff and ministry leaders for distribution.

 Diamond Jubilee Volunteer

 The Diamond Jubilee is an annual celebration dinner and program usually held in May or June and hosted by the congregation.
 It honors members seventy-five years of age and older.
-Volunteers plan the menu, shop for groceries, prepare food, serve the meal and provide clean up.
-Servers may be youth working under adult supervision.
+Diamond Jubilee Volunteers plan the menu, shop for groceries, prepare food, serve the meal and provide clean-up.
+Servers may include youth working under adult supervision.
 Volunteers are also needed to provide transportation for guests if needed.

 Faith and Food Volunteer